 Many individuals choose Chinese food because they think that it is healthier than fast food.
 This preconception of Chinese food stems from the fact that Asian cultures historically have some of the healthiest food in the world.
 However, in the United States, in particular, the food has lost some of its nutritional value in an attempt to adjust to westernized taste buds.
 An examination illustrates that nutritional information for Chinese food is a mixture of good and bad.

-A positive aspect of Chinese foods, even at fast-food establishments, is that many of the dishes are loaded with a lot of healthy vegetables like broccoli, peas and cabbage.
+A positive aspect of Chinese foods, even at fast food establishments like Panda Express, is that many of the dishes are loaded with a lot of vegetables like broccoli, peas and cabbage.

-A positive when eating Chinese food is that it is a soup-based diet.
-Starting a meal with a bowl of egg drop soup is filling, and only contains 73 calories and three grams of fat.
+Positive nutrition information for Chinese food is that it is a soup based diet.
+Starting a meal with a bowl of egg drop soup is filling and only contains 73 calories and 3 grams of fat.